Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class4/README.md

 Goal
 ----

+- We will learn about file permissions to control user access in a Unix environment
 - We will set up our compute environment for upcoming lab modules so that we have all the tools installed and ready for use.
 - We will learn how to generate a SLURM script and submit our first job to the HPC cluster.
 - We will get some more practice with for loops and shel scripts